feassis/Test-Auto-Battle/README.md

 Erros:

 1- Fix - change placement of adition to list- At Grid.cs -> grids.Add(newBox) was being called at a point where it was not defined, the solution was to move it to the second for, after newBox initialization

-To Dos:

-// Explaing Character Skill Archtecture - show all feats as a exemple of how good is this archtecture

-// try to improve readability of each point

-// Explain clean code

-// folder organization

-// doc problem of previous movement